PRIMAVERA-H2020/PrecipDistribution/README.md

 This code is specifically designed to compare PRIMAVERA and CORDEX precipitation distributions over Europe for the Demory et al. (submitted) GMD article.

-This version of the code is set to run on the CEDA jasmin platform with python2.7 and wherer the PRIMAVERA and CORDEX daily precipitation datasets are located
+This version of the code is set to run on the CEDA jasmin platform with python2.7 and where the PRIMAVERA and CORDEX daily precipitation datasets are located

 1) create a directory where to store the pdf files (json files): srex_pdf_json/